j-umana-k/projects/Software Implementation Systems/README.md

 #  Cinema Booking System

-A digital cinema ticket booking platform with real-time seat selection and secure payments.
+An online cinema reservation system that allows users to book movie tickets, choose seats in real time, and complete payments securely.

 ##  Project Type
 Academic group project developed as part of a Software Implementation Systems course.

 ##  Features
-- User registration and login
+- User account creation and authentication
-- Movie browsing with showtimes and details
+- Browse available movies with schedules and information
-- Interactive real-time seat selection
+- Live seat availability and selection
-- Secure payment integration (Credit Card, Mada, Apple Pay)
+- Integrated payment options (Credit Card, Mada, Apple Pay)
-- Digital ticket generation
+- Electronic ticket confirmation after booking

 ##  Technologies Used
 - Frontend: HTML, CSS, JavaScript
 - Backend: PHP
 - Database: MySQL

 ##  Notes
-This project was developed as a team-based university project.
-Personal details were removed for privacy.
+This project was completed collaboratively as a university assignment.
+All personal and identifying information has been excluded for privacy purposes.